 There is a hotel located right at the airport but they only had a couple of very expensive rooms available so I decided that we would need to look a bit further afield.
-I put HCMC airport into Agoda and scrolled through the options.
+I put Ho Chi Minh airport hotel into Agoda and scrolled through the options.
 I come across the Saigon’s Book Hotel and as a bonus we were able to book 5 people into one room.
 This saved us paying for a second room which is what we normally have to do to accommodate all 5 of us.

 The room was enormous!
 It was very clean and tidy and best of all it had cold beer in the fridge!
 After nearly 19 hours on the road, both Craig and I couldn’t get to that fridge quick enough!